How to become a successful freelance translator

 to develop into a successful freelance translator?

-1. After completing your studies,
+1. After completing your studies, it’s best not

-straightaway as a freelance translator, but first
+a freelance translator, but first to find employment

-to find employment at an all-round translation firm
+at an all-round translation firm and spend a couple

-and spend a couple of years there to gain the necessary
+of years there to gain the necessary practical experience.

-practical experience.
-As a salaried employee your
+As a salaried employee your income will be less

-income will be less compared to what you might potentially
+compared to what you might potentially earn in a

-earn in a freelance capacity, but don’t forget that
+freelance capacity, but don’t forget that without

-in the first place.
+the first place.
 In many cases, you will be assigned

 to a senior translator who revises your translations,